Don’t forget your portfolio

 For those in or approaching retirement, any capital hit you experience can’t be absorbed now in the same way it could when you were in your 20s.
 There’s just not enough time for your portfolio to recover.

 A general rule of thumb is that balanced investment portfolios should include an increasing portion of fixed income as we move through life.
-“Own your age in bonds”, was a famous quote from John Bogle, the founder of global investor Vanguard.
+“Own your age in bonds”, was a famous quote from the late John Bogle, the founder of global investor Vanguard.
 The concept being that as you age, your allocation to fixed income should also increase.

 Focus on individual items in each asset class